spaceconcordia/hab-mc/README.md

 ## Installation
 1. Install the required Python modules with `pip3 install -r requirements.txt`.
-1. Install the required JavaScript libraries with `yarn install --modules-folder hab_mc/static/node_modules`.
+1. Install the required JavaScript libraries with `yarn`.

 To run the server, execute the command `python3 app.py runserver`.
 This will launch the server in 'dev' mode.
 Pass a `-c,--config` option to change to 'test'